Mountains, rainforests and beaches all in one day?

 Olympic National Park makes a great weekend getaway, but you will definitely need a car to get around.
-If you're travelling from within Washington, or a neighbouring state like Oregon, driving yourself is the best option.
+If you're traveling from within Washington, or a neighboring state like Oregon, driving yourself is the best option.
 The closest available airport is Sea-Tac International Airport which is about 2.5-3 hours from the park's gateway town of Port Angeles.
 Most major cities in the United States and internationally offer flights into Seattle.

 Once you've acquired a car, you'll want to connect to Highway 101.
 101 creates a 300-mile loop around the Olympic Peninsula that encircles the park, making it easy to access the various forests, beaches and mountain attractions.

 The diversity of Olympic National Park is on display as the seasons change, with warm, dry summers and cold, wet winters.
 The best time to visit the park for hiking, backpacking and exploring in good weather is during the summer months of June-August.

 If you're looking to avoid crowds, the coastline and rainforest areas in the park are open year-round, but some of the higher elevation areas will be closed off for weather concerns.
 Hurricane Ridge remains open on weekends in the winter for snowshoeing, skiing and snowboarding, while the rugged coastline looks particularly wild in the winter months.